 show() method is used to display the specified elements.

 This method is similar to the css method "display" and "block".
-But in here the display property is used to restore the elements to its initial state.
+But here the display property is used to restore the elements as whatever it was initially.

 .show() can be used as an animation method by providing a duration, a plain object, or a "complete" function.

 When the .show() is used as the animation method, the width, height, and opacity of the elements are animated simultaneously.

 Durations are specified in milliseconds, higher values are used to indicate slower animations.

 If !important is used in the styles, such as display: none !important, .show(), it will not override !important.

 All jQuery effects, including show(), can be turned off globally by setting jQuery.fx.off = true, which effectively sets the duration to 0.

 In the above syntax, elements will be made visible without any animation.

 - duration - It is optional and is used to specify the delay.
 It can have three values